bricewalker/Hey-Jetson/README.md

 ## Inference
 Finally, I demonstrate exporting the model for quick local inference on mobile platforms like the Nvidia Jetson with a flask web app that can serve real time predictions on the datasets.

+<a id='conclusion'></a>
+## Conclusion

+This concludes the model construction demo.
+You have now trained a strong performing recurrent neural network for speech recognition, from scratch, with a word error rate of <20% and have deployed it to the web with the flask web app framework.

 #### Next Steps

 Next steps for this project, and things you can try on your own, include: